enkidevs/curriculum/javascript/browser-apis/dom-manipulation/overwriting-dom-nodes-contents.md

 </body>
 ```

-Remember: if you want to overwrite the contents of an element, set the innerHTML property.
-If you just want to add to an element's contents you should use the appendChild method.
+Remember: if you want to overwrite the contents of an element, set the `innerHTML` property.
+If you just want to add to an element's contents you should use the `appendChild` method.
 ---
 ## Practice

-Fill in the blanks to overwrite the contents of the div element with id='container':
+Fill in the blanks to overwrite the contents of the div element with `id='container'`:
 ```HTML
 <body>
   <div id='container'>